paulfioravanti/plover-cycle-translations/README.md

 scope than just toggling between an outline and its asterisk-flagged equivalent (e.g. `"HAOEU": "high"` and `"HAO*EU": "hi"`).

+Cycling translations can be helpful for disambiguating between:

+- [homophones][] (words that are pronounced the same but differ in spelling;
+  e.g. "sent", "cent", and "scent")
+- words and their similar sounding [proper nouns][] (e.g. "mark", "Mark", and "Marc")
+- differences in regional spelling for the same word (e.g. "colour", "color")

-Cycling translations can be helpful for disambiguating between [homophones][] (words that are pronounced the same but differ in spelling; e.g. "sent", "cent", and "scent"), or words and their similar sounding [proper nouns][] (e.g. "mark", "Mark", and "Marc") with a single outline, rather than needing to remember all their respective outlines.
+These variants can be defined with a single outline, rather than needing to remember all their respective outlines.
+Alternatively, all of their original outlines can be edited or overridden to be cycleable, so it will not matter which variant's outline you stroke, you will always have the option to cycle.

-For some examples of cycleable list entries to add to your own steno dictionaries, see [here][].
+For some examples of cycleable list entries to add to your own steno dictionaries that encompass all of the points above, see [here][].

 ## Install